erlenelo/VesselSearch/README.md

 Note that vesselId is foreign key in the certificate table, allowing for a one-to-many relationship between vessels and certificates, where a vessel can have many certificates, but a certificate can only be issued for one vessel.
 This means that retreiving a vessel from the database will also return all certificates issued for that vessel.

 ## How to run the application ##
 - Ensure that you have Java 11 installed, and that you have a MySQL database running on port 3306.
-The database must be created initially, and you can use Postman to add vessels and corresponding certificates to the database.
+The database must be created initially, and you can use Postman to add vessels and corresponding certificates to the database, or insert directly in the database.

 Below are available endpoints:
 ### Add certificate to a vessel (POST)###